Bounding causal effects with an unknown mixture of informative and non-informative missingness: Mixture missingness setting

-Assumption \ref{asmpt:cens-positivity} states that in all strata defined by $\bX$, outcomes have a positive probability of being observed.
-This assumption ensures sufficient overlap between the censored and non-censored observations to identify the ATE.
+Assumption \ref{asmpt:cens-positivity} states that, in all strata defined by $\bX$, outcomes have a positive probability of being observed.
+This assumption ensures sufficient overlap between the missing and non-missing observations to identify the observed data functionals that appear below.
 These assumptions allow us to equate the ATE to a functional that does not involve counterfactual quantities.

 \begin{proposition}[Expression for $\Psi_0$] Under Assumptions \ref{asmpt:non-informative}-\ref{asmpt:cens-positivity},